kubecost/docs/install-and-configure/install/provider-installations/openshift-operatorhub-kubecost-install.md

 </details>

-Kubecost operator will automatically detect the CRD resources and deploy Kubecost to the Kubecost namespace.
+Kubecost operator will automatically detect the CRD resources and deploy Kubecost to the `kubecost` namespace.

 To expose Kubecost and access Kubecost dashboard, you can create a route to the service `kubecost-cost-analyzer` on port `9090` of the `kubecost` project.
-You can learn more about how to do it on your OpenShift portal in this [LINK](https://docs.openshift.com/container-platform/3.11/dev\_guide/routes.html)
+You can learn more about how to do it on your OpenShift portal using [OpenShift's documentation](https://docs.openshift.com/container-platform/3.11/dev\_guide/routes.html).

-Kubecost will be collecting data; please wait 5-15 minutes for the UI to reflect the resources in the local cluster.
+Kubecost will start collecting data.
+Please wait 5-15 minutes for the UI to reflect the resources in the local cluster.

-## Clean up
+## Finishing up

 You can uninstall Kubecost from your cluster with the following command.